tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Broadcast of System Information
 +++++++++++++++++++++++++++++++

-System information blocks are broadcasted by eNodeB to all attached UEs at predefined time intervals.
+System information blocks are broadcasted by eNodeB to UEs at predefined time intervals.
 The supported system information blocks are:

  - Master Information Block (MIB)
-      Contains parameters related to the PHY layer, generated during cell configuration and broadcasted every 10 ms (but 40 ms in Section 5.2.1.2 of [TS36331]_) as a control message.
+      Contains parameters related to the PHY layer, generated during cell configuration and broadcasted every 10 ms as a control message.

  - System Information Block Type 1 (SIB1)
-      Contains information regarding network access, broadcasted every 80 ms via RRC protocol.
+      Contains information regarding network access, broadcasted every 20 ms as a control message.

  - System Information Block Type 2 (SIB2)
       Contains UL- and RACH-related settings, scheduled to transmit via RRC